You are not broken. You are becoming.

 • No formal diagnosis is required.
 Diagnosis is its own whole can of worms anyway.

 Many women and AFAB enter perimenopause years before it is named or recognized.
-If you are noticing changes in your mood, energy, sleep, cognition, emotional resilience, or relationship with your body and suspect hormones may be part of the picture, this series is likely relevant.
+If you are noticing changes in your mood, energy, sleep, cognition, emotional resilience, or relationship with your body and suspect hormones may be part of the picture, this retreat is likely relevant.

 You do not need to be certain.
 In fact, if you’re not sure but know it’s coming, this would be a great place for you to gain the skills, knowledge necessary to prepare.